 - Does your layout look “broken”?

 - Is it hard to find information in your publication?

 - Does your publication use more than 4 font families per sheet?

-If you answered yes to any of these, you probably need to immediately create a plan to redesign your magazine.
+If you answered yes to any of these, you probably need to immediately create a plan to get help to redesign your magazine.